-Payday loans can also be called: cash advance loans, check advance loans, post-dated check loans or deferred deposit loans.
-Whatever they are called, they work the same way.
+Payday loans are also known as: cash advance loans, check advance loans, post-dated check loans or deferred deposit loans.
+They all work the same way.
 A consumer writes a check or completes an electronic transfer form for the amount of the loan plus the fees.
 The payday lender then gives the consumer the loan amount minus the fees.
 The fee can be based on a percentage of the value of the check or a set amount for the increments of money borrowed (for example, $20 for every $100 borrowed).
 The check is then deposited or electronically submitted for payment on the consumer’s next payday.
 If the consumer realizes that the money won’t be available on the payday they can “roll over” or extend the loan for an additional fee.

-Remember, in the lending/credit world, fees and interest are all considered part of the APR, which is the total cost of the loan.
+Remember, in the lending/credit world, fees and interest are all considered part of the APR.
 Anyone considering a payday loan should understand and research all the conditions of the loan.
-Consumers can get more information on making wise choices about payday loans from the FTC at www.ftc.gov.
+Consumers can get more information on making wise choices about payday loans from the Federal Trade Commission (FTC).